fsinfuhh/Bitpoll/README.md

 pip-compile --upgrade --output-file requirements-production.txt  requirements-production.in requirements.in
 ```

-to sync your enviroment with the requirements.tyt just run
+to sync your enviroment with the requirements.txt just run

 ```bash
 pip-sync